 The Wonders Chevron Crochet Blanket Pattern is fun to crochet and looks so much more complicated than it really is!
 (My favorite!)
 It consists of 7 different colors, color blocked in a unique chevron pattern worked in the back loops only.

-Go ahead and read on down for the full, FREE blanket pattern.
-Happy Crocheting! 🙂
+Ready to get started?
+Go ahead and read on down for the full, FREE Wonders Chevron Crochet Blanket pattern.
+If you’d like the AD-FREE PDF version “Click Here“.

 - Size J Crochet Hook 6mm